 You need to connect the gloves to an app in order to use them- app is free to use but does mean you’ll use phone battery via Bluetooth.

-Also available in ladies fit- see further down this post.
+Also available in ladies fit- See ladies options

 Pros